Kit2345/match2game/ReadMe.md

 - If cards match, game resets
 - If cards do not match, they turn face down again

+Tasks:
+(click 1, click 2 -> when third click, will revert the previous two => so only 2 cards shown at once) (Then add conditional of comparing and scoring) -> match = +1 point.
+(Game board resets) -> scores carry over.
+(Add pause if wanted before it automatically revert unless click before) -> wouldnt affect state, only cosmetic (Add other cosmetics?)

 ### MVP 2

 - As above but also: